 Waking up confident in your new curves starts the very first night after surgery.
-Knowing how to sleep after BBL and tummy tuck safely protects your results, reduces discomfort, and speeds healing.
+Knowing how to sleep safely after these procedures helps reduce discomfort, minimize swelling, and support proper healing.

-Below, Miami board-certified plastic surgeon Dr. Salloum explains why sleep positioning matters, which supportive tools make a difference, and the simple nightly habits that can help you enjoy a smoother recovery.
+Below, Miami board-certified plastic surgeon Dr. Salloum explains why sleep positioning matters, which supportive tools make a difference, and the nightly habits that can help you enjoy a smoother recovery after a Brazilian Butt Lift and tummy tuck.

 Brazilian Butt Lift + Tummy Tuck Surgery: Why Combine These Procedures?